 Why the decision not to commit suicide was the best decision of my life

-Because you have no idea what life have in store for you.
-Life is not about winning or making a lot of money, Life is all about living.
+Because you have no idea what life has in store for you.

 Never Ever, Ever, Give up.

-We started catching up with life and towards the end of my secondary school I was diagnosed with measles which later left me partially hearing disabled.
-Life was hard, but I could manage with the support of a hearing aids.
-I managed to get into one of the top engineering institutions in the state, Government Engineering College, Thrissur and pursue my long time dream for Computer Science and Engineering.
+We started catching up with life and towards the end of my secondary school, I was diagnosed with measles which later left me partially hearing disabled.
+Life was hard, but I could manage with the support of hearing aids.
+I managed to get into one of the top engineering institutions in the state, Government Engineering College, Thrissur, and pursue my long time dream for Computer Science and Engineering.

 Towards the end of 2011, I could not complete my college degree, I had loads of back papers, I did not have any particular skill for a job or I could hardly even talk to anyone.
 I couldn’t see a way out, I did not have any skills nor I knew a way to catch up, without talking or hearing, how can I even expect to learn something?
 Even if I manage to learn by myself, how can I work in a company?
 How can I work in a team?
 The most plausible solution was to restart life or at least end this one hoping to get a better one next time.

-But given all these, why did I chose not to commit suicide?
+But given all these, why did I choose not to commit suicide?
 There were precisely two reasons,

 - My parents — who brought me up with all their time and effort, I was the only child.
 All their dreams about me would be shattered in a day and there was no going back.